Dorm Life in Yellowstone

 Every dorm building enforces quiet hours; some only for evening hours, some 24/7.
 This is to help ensure that residents can get proper rest for their working hours.
 The quiet hours are enforced by a Resident Coordinator (RC) and local area security.

-WIFI is available in almost every employee residence (Roosevelt Lodge is an exception), but comes through a third party provider with limited bandwidth, meaning your internet connection won’t always be stable or reliable.
+WiFi is available in almost every employee residence (Roosevelt Lodge is an exception), but comes through a third-party provider with limited bandwidth, meaning your internet connection won’t always be stable or reliable.
+There are cellular towers located within the park at Canyon, Mammoth, Grant, Old Faithful, and Lake.
+Reception varies based on your provider and the service plan you choose

 For one, things like toilet paper, sheets, blankets and pillows are provided for you (though keep in mind you will have to provide your own toiletries).

-Better than that, all of your room and board costs are automatically taken care of.
-The costs of your dorm and meals are deducted from your paychecks.
+Better than that, all of your room and board costs are automatically deducted from your paychecks.

 Matt Rafferty, a former employee who lived in the dorms, explained the ease living in the dorms offers to residents.
 He quit his job back home and came to Yellowstone looking for something different, and said he loved how simple it was to live in the dorms, because he never had to worry about it.